Which Montessori training is best?

 Is AMI certification better than AMS certification?

 Many say AMI (Association Montessori Internationale) is preferable over AMS (American Montessori Society) because it was established by Dr. Montessori herself.
 Others argue that AMS is better.
-This is the case if you are a believer that children should develop computer skills, and you wish to teach in a more modernized Montessori environment.
+This is the case if you are a believer that children should develop computer skills, and wish to teach in a more modernized Montessori environment.

 There is also NAMC (North American Montessori Center), MMI Academy (Modern Montessori), along with many online courses hosted by Montessori bloggers.